Quantum generative model on bicycle-sharing system and an application: Method

 In our study, the ports of the bicycle-sharing system are assigned to the target qubits.
 This approach eliminates the need to model individual bicycle trips explicitly and mitigates noise effects, since the probabilistic nature of observations inherently accounts for such variability.

-Figure~\ref{fig:2_2_1} illustrates the structure of the quantum circuit.
-The operator $U_{f}$ is designed to prepare the ``from state'' of the probability transition matrix at time $0$.
-This operator can be constructed by selecting either the Pauli-$X$ gate or the identity operator $I$, depending on the specific ``from state.''
-The operator $U(\vec{\theta},t)$, sometimes referred to as the ansatz, represents the time-evolution operator acting on the ``from state.''
+Figure~\ref{fig:2_2_1}~(a) illustrates the overall structure of the quantum circuit.
+The operator $U_{0}$ is designed to prepare the initial state of the probability transition matrix at time $0$.
+This operator can be constructed by selecting either the Pauli-$X$ gate or the identity operator $I$, depending on the specific initial state.
+The operator $U(\vec{\theta},t)$, sometimes referred to as the ans\"atz, represents the time-evolution operator acting on the initial state.
 It is defined as

 where $\vec{\theta_1}$ and $\vec{\theta_2}$ are reparameterizations of $\vec{\theta}$.
-The unitary $V(\vec{\theta_1})$ consists of single-qubit rotation gates followed by CNOT gates, which introduce entanglement into the quantum system.
-The operator $D(\vec{\theta_2}t)$ is implemented using $RZ$ rotations on each qubit.
-Finally, the ``to state'' at time $t$ is obtained by measuring the target qubits.
+Figure~\ref{fig:2_2_1}~(b) shows the breakdown of the unitary $V(\vec{\theta_1})$, consisting of single-qubit rotation gates followed by CNOT gates which introduce entanglement into the quantum system.
+Figure~\ref{fig:2_2_1}~(c) depicts that the operator $W(\vec{\theta_2}t)$ is implemented using $RZ$ rotations on each qubit.
+Finally, the final state at time $t$ is obtained by measuring the target qubits.

 We intuitively explain $U(\vec{\theta},t)$.
-We regard the quantum circuit as an ansatz, assuming the existence of some Hamiltonian $H$ such that its time evolution operator
+We regard the quantum circuit as an ans\"atz, assuming the existence of some Hamiltonian $H$ such that its time-evolution operator

 can reproduce a given probability transition matrix through quantum measurements.

 Since $H$ can be diagonalized by a certain unitary operator $V$, we obtain